-t’s a free desktop application that enables you to open and view visualizations that are built-in desktop version.
-You can filter, drill-down data but you cannot edit or perform any kind of interaction.
+t’s a free desktop application that enables you to open and view visualizations that are built-in desktop versions.
+You can filter, drill down data but you cannot edit or perform any kind of interaction.

-It is free software that user can use to make dashboards but you need to save your workbook or worksheets in the Tableau Server which can be viewed by anyone.
+It is free software that users can use to make dashboards but you need to save your workbook or worksheets in the Tableau Server which can be viewed by anyone.

-Tableau offers the three kinds of subscription offering to tailor the user needs.
+Tableau offers three kinds of subscription offerings to tailor the user needs.
 The subscriptions are as follows Creator, Explorer, and Viewer.
 All the prices are listed as user per month.
 But the bill charges annually.
-Let’s explore the subscription one by one.
+Let’s explore the subscriptions one by one.

-The creator plan costs user $70 per user per month.
+The creator plan costs the user $70 per user per month.
 You need to pay the same amount for the on-premise or cloud platform.
-The Explore plan costs user $35 for on-premises and $42 for the cloud deployment.
+The Explore plan costs the user $35 for on-premises and $42 for cloud deployment.

 Advantages of using Tableau over Power BI

 Tableau is the best data visualization tool currently in the market.
 It provides a variety of visuals to make data more understandable for the users.
-It also allows user to consider number of data points for conducting analysis.
+It also allows users to consider a number of data points for conducting analysis.

 Power BI is still not the most widely used business intelligence tool.
 Thus it does not allow you to connect your application with the Hadoop database.
-However, user can connect it with some of the less powerful and small in size database like Salesforce and google analytics.
+However, users can connect it with some of the less powerful and small in size databases like Salesforce and google analytics.